FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/Selecting_and_using_ontology_lookup_services_matched.md

   <tr>
    <td><strong>Onto. update capabilities</strong>
    </td>
-   <td>An established <a href="http://obofoundry.org/principles/fp-004-versioning.html">PURL system to publish new versions / updates of an ontology (URL_TO_INSERT_TERM_2461 https://fairsharing.org/search?recordType=terminology_artefact) </a> is defined; new versions of an ontologies (URL_TO_INSERT_TERM_2462 https://fairsharing.org/search?recordType=terminology_artefact)  should be accessible at PURLs with the following format (URL_TO_INSERT_TERM_2460 https://fairsharing.org/search?recordType=model_and_format) : <code>http://purl.obolibrary.org/obo/idspace/YYYY-MM-DD/idspace.owl</code> or <code>.obo</code>, for instance: <code><a href="https://raw.githubusercontent.com/BiodiversityOntologies/bco/2020-03-27/bco.owl">https://raw.githubusercontent.com/BiodiversityOntologies/bco/2020-03-27/bco.owl</a></code>
+   <td>An established <a href="http://obofoundry.org/principles/fp-004-versioning.html">PURL system to publish new versions / updates of an ontology</a> is defined; new versions of an ontologies should be accessible at PURLs with the following format: <code>http://purl.obolibrary.org/obo/idspace/YYYY-MM-DD/idspace.owl</code> or <code>.obo</code>, for instance: <code><a href="https://raw.githubusercontent.com/BiodiversityOntologies/bco/2020-03-27/bco.owl">https://raw.githubusercontent.com/BiodiversityOntologies/bco/2020-03-27/bco.owl</a></code>
    </td>
   </tr>
   <tr>
    <td><strong>Onto. versioning capabilities</strong>
    </td>
-   <td>The OBO (URL_TO_INSERT_RECORD-ABBREV_2467 https://fairsharing.org/FAIRsharing.847069)  principles, implemented by the ontologies (URL_TO_INSERT_TERM_2464 https://fairsharing.org/search?recordType=terminology_artefact)  available in OBO Foundry (URL_TO_INSERT_RECORD-NAME_2466 https://fairsharing.org/FAIRsharing.847069) , enforces a system of versioning systems, with each ontology (URL_TO_INSERT_TERM_2463 https://fairsharing.org/search?recordType=terminology_artefact)  version receiving an unique identifier (URL_TO_INSERT_TERM_2465 https://fairsharing.org/search?recordType=identifier_schema)  (by means of numbers, dates, tags)
+   <td>The OBO (URL_TO_INSERT_RECORD-ABBREV_1333 https://fairsharing.org/FAIRsharing.847069)  principles, implemented by the ontologies available in OBO Foundry (URL_TO_INSERT_RECORD-NAME_1332 https://fairsharing.org/FAIRsharing.847069) , enforces a system of versioning systems, with each ontology version receiving an unique identifier (by means of numbers, dates, tags)
    </td>
   </tr>
   <tr>
    <td><strong>Description of Web-based access to service</strong>
    </td>
-   <td>Ontobe (URL_TO_INSERT_RECORD-NAME_2469 https://fairsharing.org/FAIRsharing.q8fx1b) e provides a web interface that supports, besides searching for ontology (URL_TO_INSERT_TERM_2468 https://fairsharing.org/search?recordType=terminology_artefact)  concepts, the execution of SPARQL (URL_TO_INSERT_RECORD-ABBREV_2470 https://fairsharing.org/FAIRsharing.87ccfd)  queries and the annotation of text excerpts
+   <td>Ontobe (URL_TO_INSERT_RECORD-NAME_1334 https://fairsharing.org/FAIRsharing.q8fx1b) e provides a web interface that supports, besides searching for ontology concepts, the execution of SPARQL (URL_TO_INSERT_RECORD-ABBREV_1335 https://fairsharing.org/FAIRsharing.87ccfd)  queries and the annotation of text excerpts
    </td>
   </tr>
   <tr>
    <td><strong>Description of API</strong>
    </td>
-   <td>No specific REST API is provided; users can retrieve both HTML (URL_TO_INSERT_RECORD-ABBREV_2472 https://fairsharing.org/FAIRsharing.YugnuL)  and RDF (URL_TO_INSERT_RECORD-ABBREV_2473 https://fairsharing.org/FAIRsharing.p77ph9)  descriptions of concepts that belongs to Ontobee (URL_TO_INSERT_RECORD-NAME_2474 https://fairsharing.org/FAIRsharing.q8fx1b)  ontologies (URL_TO_INSERT_TERM_2471 https://fairsharing.org/search?recordType=terminology_artefact) , in adherence to the principles of Linked Data community
+   <td>No specific REST API is provided; users can retrieve both HTML (URL_TO_INSERT_RECORD-ABBREV_1336 https://fairsharing.org/FAIRsharing.YugnuL)  and RDF (URL_TO_INSERT_RECORD-ABBREV_1337 https://fairsharing.org/FAIRsharing.p77ph9)  descriptions of concepts that belongs to Ontobee (URL_TO_INSERT_RECORD-NAME_1338 https://fairsharing.org/FAIRsharing.q8fx1b)  ontologies, in adherence to the principles of Linked Data community
    </td>
   </tr>
   <tr>